mapbox/geojson.io/DIFFERENCE.md

 This is a fork of geojson.io, aimed at continuing the original ethos of the project:

+- Be useful
 - Change slow
-- Be useful
+- Be as generic as possible
-- Don't break things

 Unfortunately, geojson.io has been slowly breaking simply due to the web moving forward and the site not keeping up.
 Most notably, GitHub authentication broke